ninaelkadi/poppy/soybean/README.md

 <param ve-iframe src="https://archive.org/embed/CAT87203600/page/n1/mode/2up">
 {paragraph 11}

-The soybean also gained notoriety during the uncertainty of World War II.
-During the war, farmers and scientists began searching for different uses of the plant, and one innovator, Henry Ford, went so far as to create a car using soybeans.30 Soybeans were also prized due to their oiliness, which could be used for food, plastic, and maybe even fuel.
-During the beginning of WWII, the U.S. doubled its soybean production to meet wartime demands for “oil and soy by-products.”31 By the end of the war, soy was being used in “margarine, paint, mayonnaise, wallpaper, glue, and dynamite, to mention just a few.”32 WWII put the U.S. on the map as the world’s top soybean producer.
-That is until 2006 – when the top exporter could, for the first time, be found in the Southern hemisphere.
+Soybeans also gained certain notoriety during the uncertainty of World War II.
+While they were prized due to their oiliness, which could be used for food, plastic, and even fuel, farmers and scientists continued to search for other uses for the plant.
+One innovator, Ford Motor Company founder Henry Ford, went so far as to build a plastic-bodied car using soybeans.[^32] He envisioned soybeans as a crop that could be industrialized, including having soybeans replace milk, and eventually, cows.[^33] In the early years of World War II, the United States doubled its soybean production to meet wartime demands for “oil and soy by-products.”[^34] By the end of the war, soy was being used in “margarine, paint, mayonnaise, wallpaper, glue, and dynamite, to mention just a few,” putting the United States on the map as the world’s top soybean producer.[^35]  The country continued to hold this status until 2019, when the top producer, for the first time in history, was in the southern hemisphere.[^36]

 <param ve-iframe src="https://archive.org/embed/different-uses-for-soybeans-the-henry-fords-innovation-nation">

 ## The Creation of Ghost Acres